All Episodes

 That's what I mean, folks.

-the American left al-Qaeda Bill of Rights.
+The American left Al-Qaeda Bill of Rights.

-The State Party, meaning the United States, eradicate all forms of torture and ill-treatment of detainees by its military or civilian personnel in any territory under its jurisdiction.
+The state party should take immediate measure to eradicate all forms of torture, the state party, meaning the United States, eradicate all forms of torture and ill-treatment of detainees by its military or civilian personnel in any territory under its jurisdiction.

-Allegations about uh U.S. military or intelligence activities have become so hyperbolic as to be absurd, says John Bellinger, the head of the U.S. delegation.
+Allegations about U.S. military or intelligence activities have become so hyperbolic as to be absurd, says John Bellinger, the head of the U.S. delegation.

-The UN has released a report calling for the shutdown of the uh of Club Gitmo.
+So what we have here, the U.N. has released a report calling for the shutdown of Club Gitmo.

-Ladies and gentlemen, do they not know that I have a thriving merchandise business going on involving Club Gitmo?
+Do they not know, ladies and gentlemen, do they not know that I have a thriving merchandise business going on involving Club Gitmo?

 I suspect that may be as much a reason the UN's acting as this phony baloney asinine reason they're concerned about.